waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Outcome:** Movement was blocked.
 The tile is marked as 'impassable' and is not registered as a warp in the map data.
 - **Conclusion:** Hypothesis denied.
 The cave is currently inaccessible.
 This lead is a dead end.

-## B. Self-Correction Log (Post-Critique)
-- **Agent Trust Failure (Misty Rematch):** I repeatedly ignored my `master_battle_agent`'s correct advice to switch out CRAG due to a 4x weakness.
-My insistence on a high-risk gamble over the agent's safe, logical play led to wasted turns and the loss of REVENANT.
-I must adhere to my documented rule to trust my agents, especially regarding mandatory defensive actions.
-- **Dead End Validation Failure:** I incorrectly reported `is_in_dead_end_area` as `false` for Cerulean Gym (Turn 161793).
-The area has only one exit warp group and no other explorable paths, making it a dead end according to my own documented definition. **Correction:** I must be more rigorous in applying my documented rules during validation checks, especially for complex definitions like 'dead end'.
-- **System Feedback vs. Tool Output Discrepancy:** The Overwatch critique repeatedly insisted an incorrect map marker existed at (4, 12) on Silph Co.
-3F.
-However, my `delete_map_marker` tool failed three consecutive times, reporting 'No markers found'.
-This confirms the tool's output was correct and the critique was based on faulty data. **Lesson:** While system feedback is a high-priority source of truth, it is not infallible.
-Verified, repeated tool output can be trusted to override a system critique if a direct contradiction is proven.
-- **System Feedback vs. Internal Logic Discrepancy:** The Overwatch critique flagged my 'dead_end' validation for the Silph Co.
-Elevator (ID 236) as incorrect (Turn 162505), stating the area was not a dead end.
-However, the area has only a single exit (a 2x1 warp group) and no other explorable paths, which meets my documented definition of a dead end.
-This confirms my internal logic was correct and the system's validation was flawed.

-# VI.
-Puzzle Solving Log

-## A. Silph Co.
+## B. Silph Co.
 Elevator (SOLVED)
 - **Observation:** The elevator panel brings up a floor selection menu, but confirming a selection does not immediately cause travel.
 There are warp pads at the bottom of the elevator room.
 - **Hypothesis:** The elevator is a two-step process.
 Step 1: Use the panel to select the destination floor.
 Step 2: Step on the warp pads (and press Down) to travel to the selected floor.
 - **Testing:** This hypothesis was tested by selecting floors 11F, 10F, and 9F on the panel, then moving to the warp pad at (3, 4) and pressing Down.
 - **Result:** In all cases, the warp successfully transported the player to the selected floor.
 - **Conclusion:** Hypothesis confirmed.
 The Silph Co. elevator requires both panel selection and warp pad activation to function.

-## B. Tile & System Mechanics (Verified)
-- **Cuttable Trees:** These tiles block paths and can be removed by using the field move Cut from an adjacent tile.
-They typically respawn after a map change.
-- **Ledges:** These tiles allow one-way downward movement.
-A single 'Down' press from the tile above (Y-1) will cause the player to jump to the tile two spaces down (Y+2).
-They are impassable from all other directions.
-- **Tile Testing Protocol:** I must be more systematic about testing seemingly impassable tiles, especially in puzzle areas, to confirm they are not interactable or conditionally passable.

-## D. Tool Limitations (Observed)
-- **`find_path` Tool (Cerulean City Anomaly):** The tool consistently fails to find long, complex paths in Cerulean City, even when a valid route exists.
-It also incorrectly treats defeated trainers as impassable obstacles.
-The current workaround is to break navigation into smaller segments using intermediate waypoints.

-# VII.
-Self-Correction Log (Post-Critique 2)
-- **Failure to Consult Documentation:** I became stuck in the Cerulean backyard puzzle for over 20 turns because I failed to consult my own instructions, which explicitly state that Pikachu is a walkable object.
-This led to a repetitive and inefficient loop of failed hypotheses. **Correction:** I must make it a mandatory step to review my documented mechanics in the notepad when encountering a puzzle or roadblock before resorting to brute-force attempts or agent calls.
-- **Tool Maintenance Negligence:** My `find_path` tool repeatedly failed in the isolated Cerulean backyard, but I did not attempt to debug or refine it.
-Instead, I fell back on unreliable manual pathing. **Correction:** A failing tool must be addressed immediately.
-I will prioritize adding diagnostic logging to `find_path` to understand why it fails in disconnected map segments.
-This is a higher priority than immediate exploration.
-- **Inconsistent Agent Trust:** I have demonstrated a pattern of asking my `puzzle_solver_agent` for advice but then failing to test its hypotheses thoroughly, instead reverting to my own flawed strategies. **Correction:** When I commit to an agent's hypothesis, I must see it through completely.
-If it fails, I must immediately refine the agent with the new information, rather than looping on my own failed ideas.
-  - Ground -> Water/Ice (Effective)

-# VIII.
-Self-Assessment (Turn 163131)
-- **Key Failure:** I violated the immediate action mandate by deferring the fix for the failing `find_path` tool for dozens of turns while stuck in the Cerulean backyard.
-This was caused by confirmation bias, as I incorrectly assumed the tool was wrong rather than questioning if my navigation goal was reachable.
-- **Lesson Learned:** A failing tool must be fixed immediately.
-If a pathfinding tool reports no path, the first assumption must be that the destination is genuinely unreachable, and this assumption must be tested before attempting to debug the tool.
-- **New Tool Idea:** A 'full sequence party switcher' tool could improve efficiency, but the current one-step `get_next_switch_press` is safer due to the cursor anomaly.
-- **`endurance_battle_advisor` Agent Idea:** Create an agent that analyzes prolonged battle scenarios, like a potential battle loop.
-It would weigh factors like remaining PP, team health, and potential opponent strategies to advise whether continuing the battle is more efficient than a strategic blackout to reset the encounter.

-# IX.
-Cerulean City Post-Champion Events
+## C. Cerulean City Post-Champion Events

-## A. Misty Rematch & Battle Loop (SOLVED)
-- **Trigger:** After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
-- **Battle Loop Anomaly:** After defeating Misty, she immediately re-initiates the battle, creating a loop.
+- **Misty Rematch & Battle Loop (SOLVED):** Trigger: After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
+Battle Loop Anomaly: After defeating Misty, she immediately re-initiates the battle, creating a loop.
 This happened twice.
-- **Solution:** When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop and allowed for normal progression.
-- **Conclusion:** The rematch is a repeatable event, but can be exited by declining the subsequent challenge.
+Solution: When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop and allowed for normal progression.
+Conclusion: The rematch is a repeatable event, but can be exited by declining the subsequent challenge.
 This is a key mechanic to avoid getting stuck.